ZoviProstoDMT/SimpleClinicDemo/README.md

 ![](src/main/resources/staticImages/presentation.png "Screenshots and information about")
 ## Running the application from the command line.
 To run from the command line, use `mvn spring-boot:run` and open http://localhost:8080 in your browser.
-## Important!
-The database file is placed in the project's classpath.
-To work correctly with this file, you must specify the correct path to it in `application.property`.
-Set the value to property `spring.datasource.url` to where the project folder will be located.